cartcodes/Easy-ChatKit-Server/README.md

 3. **Add your ChatKit config**
 - Open `config.ts`
-- Paste your ChatKitOptions from OpenAI Agent Builder
+- Paste your ChatKit code into that file from [playground](https://chatkit.studio/playground)

 4. **Run locally**
 ```bash